LukasFuchs/GeoModBox.jl/examples/DiffusionEquation/1D/README.md

 &emsp;However, the band-width of the coefficient matrix increases as in the fully implicit case.
 Thus, the method becomes memory intensiv for models with a high resoltuion.
 For more details on how this is implemented, see [*1Dsolvers.jl*](../../../src/HeatEquation/1Dsolvers.jl).

+&emsp; For the explicit solver and the defection correction method, we need the extended temperature field, which includes the *ghost nodes*, to solve the *temperature equation*.
+Thereby, we assign the current temperature field to the centroids of the extended field to use it as the *old* temperature and calculate the temperature at the new time step.
+For the remaining solvers, we assign the current temperature to the known righ-hand side vector, collect the coefficients for each matrix and solve for the unknown temperature.

 <!---
 ### Variable thermal parameters